Tusk-Bilasimo/ChainGames/README.md

 The possibility also exists for featured sponsors to award bonus tokens to users who complete their survey questions.

-The Idea is to make this an opensource project and attract other comunity enthusiasts to help develop this project.
+The idea is to make this an opensource project and attract other comunity enthusiasts to help develop this project.